Unity-Technologies/ml-agents/docs/Learning-Environment-Examples.md

 ![GridWorld](images/gridworld.png)

-- Set-up: A version of the classic grid-world task.
+- Set-up: A version of the grid-world task.
 Scene contains agent, goal, and obstacles.
-- Goal: The agent must navigate the grid to the goal while avoiding the obstacles.
+- Goal: The agent must navigate the grid to the appropriate goal while avoiding the obstacles.
 - Agents: The environment contains nine agents with the same Behavior Parameters.
 - Agent Reward Function:
   - -0.01 for every step.
-  - +1.0 if the agent navigates to the goal position of the grid (episode ends).
+  - +1.0 if the agent navigates to the correct goal (episode ends).
-  - -1.0 if the agent navigates to an obstacle (episode ends).
+  - -1.0 if the agent navigates to an incorrect goal (episode ends).
 - Behavior Parameters:
   - Vector Observation space: None
   - Actions: 1 discrete action branch with 5 actions, corresponding to movement in